 So now that you are knowledgable about priestly things, I can hear you wondering how this relates to your marriage.

 I understand that the New Testament does not spell that out, but I do understand that the Israelites would know about priests and their roles.
 When they were told they were priests in the Kingdom of God they would have some idea of what that entailed.
 These actions are what Jesus did in His ministry while on earth (think about it, He blessed people, He ministered to others, He taught and He prayed for people).
 He commissioned His disciples to do the same.
 Jesus also demonstrated healing power when talking about the Kingdom of God.

 How do you bless your spouse?

-Bless in Hebrew is Barak.
+Bless in the Hebrew language is Barak.
 Barak literally means kneeling out of respect while giving a gift of something of value.
 The Hebrews would give in order to express favor or honor to someone.
 In the Greek it means “eulogeo” (you low gee o) which means celebrate with praises, or to consecrate a thing with solemn praise.

 I like the idea of the Hebrew meaning.
 Blessing is a deep respect by showing how we feel rather than it just being words.
 Do we need to kneel in front of our spouse each time we bless?
 No, but the key here is to be respectful while giving them a gift.
 This gift is not necessarily an item.
 The gift may be doing a chore without being asked.
 Giving a foot rub, giving encouragement, etc.